corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/service-injection.md

 The injectable services must then be registered for injection using the injection context class, `DependencyInjectionService`.

-### Implementation Registration provided by DependencyInjectionService

-The injection service provides two types of registration:

-* Registration of a singleton service.
-This stores a mapping from interface class type to implementation instance and can be used for notary services and Corda services.
-* Registration of a dynamic service.
-This is for registering service implementations which need a new instance to be instantiated each time they are injected.

 ### Signature of singleton injection registration

 Registration of a singleton service stores a mapping from interface class type to implementation instance and can be used for notary services and Corda services.